andreondra/andreondra/README.md

 ## ![question mark](qmark.gif) About me

-🎓 I've got a bachelor's degree from the Czech Technical University in Prague.
-Check out my [thesis](https://github.com/andreondra/bachelor-thesis) and an associated [project](https://github.com/andreondra/use).
+🎓 I've got a masters's degree from the Czech Technical University in Prague.

-📚 Currently I'm studying master's (Computer Science) at the same university.

 💼 I had an internship at Microsoft and IBM, worked as a React web developer, full-stack developer, Office lecturer, a teacher of electronics-related tutorials at the Czech Technical University, and more.
 Check out my [LinkedIn](https://www.linkedin.com/in/ondrej-golasowski/).